| English Saddle Fitting Guidelines|

 And remember— not only should you check a riding saddle that you're considering for purchase, you should check the way your saddle fits at least twice a year.
-As your horse's muscles or weight change through aging, an increase or decrease in workload, progression in training, changes in diet or illness, the way your saddle sits on your horse will change too.
+As your horse's muscles or weight change through aging, an increase or decrease in workload, progression in training, changes in diet or illness, the way your saddle sits on your horse will change too and saddle fitting will need to be revisited.

 | Click here to find the nearest Dover Saddlery Retail Store and schedule your free Saddle Fitting Consultation today!|

-Here are some guidelines to help you make a basic assessment about how a saddle fits your horse.
+Here are some guidelines on how to fit a saddle to help you make a basic assessment about how any saddle fits your horse.
 To begin, ask your horse to stand squarely on level ground with his head and neck facing forward.
 You may find it helpful to have someone keep the horse still.
 As you go through the steps outlined here, monitor your horse.
 Look for signs of discomfort and irritation or conversely, relaxation.

 1. Position the saddle correctly on your horse's back.